Yaglom Limit via Holley Inequality: Acknowledgements

 \section{Acknowledgements}

-We thank Pablo Groisman for preliminary discussions and a referee for several suggestions and comments which helped us to improve the presentation of this paper.
+We thank Pablo Groisman for preliminary discussions and for calling our attention to~\cite{MR0368168}.
+We thank an anonymous referee for several suggestions and comments which helped us to improve the presentation of this paper.
 This work is partially supported by Consejo Nacional de Investigaciones Científicas y Técnicas, Agencia Nacional de Promoción Científica y Tecnológica and the project ``Mathematics, computation, language and the brain'', FAPESP project ``NeuroMat'' (grant 2011/51350-6).